 There are three principal types of controlled groups: parent/child groups, brother/sister groups, and combined groups.

 An owner of the parent company is considered to be an owner of the child company in the same percentage as the owner’s holdings in the parent entity.
 A company can be both a parent and a child company, and it’s possible to string together multiple parent and child companies.
 For example, if Company A owns 85% of Company B, and Company B owns 85% of Company C, then A is the parent of B and C, B is the parent of C and the child of A, and C is the child of A and B. All three companies are considered to be related entities and would be considered to be part of a controlled group

 Example 1: Company A and Company B are brother/sister entities.
 Alan, Bob, Carrie, and Debra together own 80% or more of both companies, and more than 50% of the ownership of the two companies is identical because you consider the smallest amount owned in both entities to get the identical ownership, and Alan holds 25% in both companies; Bob holds 20% in both companies; Carrie holds at least 20% in both companies; and Debra holds at least 20% in both companies.
 Together these five or fewer individuals own 90%, which is more than 80% of both entities, and they have 85% identical ownership in both entities, which is more than 50%.

-Example 2: Company C is not a related entity to Company A or Company B. While more than 50% of the holdings are identical to Companies A & B, Alan, Bob, Carrie and Debra don’t collectively own more than 80% of Company C. Remember, you need both 80% common ownership and 50% identical ownership to have a brother/sister controlled group.
+Example 2: Company C is not a related entity to Company A or Company B. While more than 50% of the holdings are identical to Company A and Company B, Alan, Bob, Carrie, and Debra don’t collectively own more than 80% of Company C. Remember, you need both 80% common ownership and 50% identical ownership to have a brother/sister controlled group.

 A simplified diagram: